History of Tufts University: Postwar expansion (1945–1999)

-Modern era (1999-present)
+Modern era (1999–present)

 Under President Larry Bacow, Tufts started a capital campaign in 2006 with the goal of raising $1.2 billion to implement full need-blind admission by 2011.
 As of 10 December 2010 the campaign raised $1.14 billion.
 Tufts received the largest donations in its history since 2005, including a $136 million bequest to its endowment upon the dissolution of a charitable trust set up by 1911 alumnus Frank C. Doble, a $100 million gift from eBay founder Pierre Omidyar to establish the Omidyar-Tufts Microfinance Fund, and a number of $40 million-plus gifts to specific schools.

 On November 30, 2010, the university announced that Anthony P. Monaco, formerly of Oxford, would become its thirteenth president.
 Monaco's inauguration took place on October 21, 2011.

 As of October 15, 2015, Computer Science surpassed International Relations as the largest major at the university, with 466 declared majors.

 On December 22, 2015, the university announced that it would run the School of the Museum of Fine Arts.
 The merger was completed on June 30, 2016.

 In December 2015, the university completed a reconstruction of the Memorial Stairs.
 A new Central Energy Plant was completed in the summer of 2017.
-It replaced an aging 60 year old plant and provides new efficiency boilers which in addition to providing the University directly with electricity, heated and chilled water, and helps the university cut emissions.
-A new science and engineering complex (SEC) was completed in the Summer of 2017 and will feature state of the art laboratories and foster interdisciplinary research between the neuroscience and environmental science departments.
+It replaced an aging 60 year old plant and provides new efficiency boilers which in addition to providing the university directly with electricity, heated and chilled water, and helps the university cut emissions.
+A new science and engineering complex (SEC) was completed in the summer of 2017.
 The new building joins the newly rehabilitated 574 Boston Avenue in the expansion of classroom and laboratory facilities for the engineering school.